rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

     ifup wan
     wifi

+# Set Stable Networking
+To assign a static lease to a server on the LAN via DHCP, open the LUCI web interface to the router and then select `Network -> DHCP and DNS`.
+At the bottom of that page, you'll see existing leases and a form to add static leases.
+Click the `Add` button.
+When the blank form appears, leave `Hostname` blank, set `MAC-Address` to the server's MAC, and set the desired `IPv4-Address`.

 # Using Alternative WiFi Network
 To change to a different WiFi network, simply edit the `wifi-iface` section in /etc/config/wireless and then issue the commands: